LOVE ASTEROIDS

 soul meeting in partnership

-Your soul bonds through partnership.
-Psyche in Libra feels soul intimacy most clearly when the other person is your explicit pair, the one you are known with, the relational container you are both tending together.
-The shadow is avoidance of the rough passages where real soul intimacy forms: the conflict, the ugly weather, the unequal season.
-The work is to stay bonded through the unbeautiful.
+Psyche in Libra bonds through partnership.
+Soul intimacy may feel clearest when the other person is your explicit pair, the relational container you are both tending together.
+The shadow is avoidance of the rough passages where real intimacy forms: conflict, ugly weather, and unequal seasons.
+The work is to stay present through the unbeautiful.

 Read the full guide →